-The renowned Houston-based collective Hope Stone Dance, plan to use the Museum as a safe space for rehearsals as they continue to shift their focus from their usual in-person performances to those in the virtual realm.
+The renowned Houston-based collective, Hope Stone Dance, use the Museum as a safe space for rehearsals as they continue to shift their focus from their usual in-person performances to those in the virtual realm.

 Frewuhn | SoundLab

-The multidisciplinary artist, Frewuhn, will facilitate a series of SoundLab performance installations and experiments with collaborators, cultural producers, and thinkers tinkering with the notion of Protest.
+The multidisciplinary artist, Frewuhn, facilitates a series of SoundLab performance installations and experiments with collaborators, cultural producers, and thinkers tinkering with the notion of Protest.

 Marlon Hall | Community Amnesia Therapy

-Artist Marlon Hall, along with a host of collaborators, will be mounting a series of separate healing experiences thoughtfully orchestrated and delivered through the multisensory use of film, music, art installations, salon dinner parties, and yoga to—as Hall states—“unearth beauty from brokenness.”
+Artist Marlon Hall, along with a host of collaborators, presents a series of separate healing experiences thoughtfully orchestrated and delivered through the multisensory use of film, music, art installations, salon dinner parties, and yoga to—as Hall states—“unearth beauty from brokenness.”